 Executive Vice President of the European Commission, Frans Timmermans, announced during a press conference in early June that investments in cycling can use funding from the latest €20 billion support package.
 The funds have been released to help Member States combat air pollution, climate change, and introduce measures to improve people's well-being.
 Within this funding package, the EC has allocated €20 billion from EU regional funds to measures designed to strengthen electric car charging and public transport - and now cycling.

-Cycling associations are welcoming this step as well: The European Cyclists’ Federation’s CEOs state that they will now move on to work with their national-level member organisations to support the ability to spend the funds on cycling at Member State level.
+Cycling Industries Europe welcomes this as a success after lobbying efforts to increase EU investments in cycling.
+Six major European cycling associations recently suggested a €13 billion cycling package proposal to the Europen Commission.
+The announcement by Frans Timmermans sends a clear message and places cycling measures on an equal footing with investments for cars and public transport.
+Cycling associations have also welcomed the announcement; The European Cyclists’ Federation plans to work with their national-level member organisations to support spending funds cycling at Member State level.
 The Confederation of the European Bicycle Industries welcomes the investment options as a necessary step at EU-level to support local authorities and national governments to develop better cycling conditions.